Prosecutors' bottom line: Manafort hid $16 million from IRS for luxuries

 Breaking News Emails

+"The court's reprimand of government counsel suggested to the jury — incorrectly — that the government had acted improperly and in contravention of Court rules.
+This prejudice should be cured," the prosecutors said in the motion, filed with the trial transcript attached.

+In response, Ellis admitted that he "may have well been wrong" and that he hadn't read the transcript.

-WASHINGTON — As the government moved into the final stages of presenting its case against Paul Manafort, the numbers that prosecutors have alleged in his financial fraud trial were finally made clear for the jury, on the seventh day in court.
+As the government moved into the final stages of presenting its case against Paul Manafort, the numbers that prosecutors have alleged in his financial fraud trial were finally made clear for the jury Wednesday, the seventh day in court.

 Manafort is charged with tax evasion and bank fraud, accused of failing to report millions of dollars that he was paid for political consulting work in Ukraine, before he briefly served as President Donald Trump's campaign chairman in 2016.